 For foreign nationals, there is a separate immigration question: your EU status, visa, residence permit, or freelance-work permit determines whether you can live in Bulgaria while working independently.

 Yes.
 Freelancing is legal in Bulgaria, but it is not an informal cash-in-hand category.
-The common individual route is to register as a person exercising a free profession, obtain a BULSTAT code, register the start of self-insured activity with the NRA, pay tax and social insurance, and keep proper records.
+The common individual route is to register as a person exercising a free profession, Bulgaria's self-employed route for independent professionals, obtain a BULSTAT code, register the start of self-insured activity with the NRA, pay tax and social insurance, and keep proper records.

 The Ministry of Economy's self-employed guide says freelance practitioners include consultants, auditors, lawyers, translators, architects, engineers, technical specialists, people in culture, education, art and science, insurance agents, and other natural persons who perform professional activity at their own expense, are not sole proprietors, and are self-insured persons.
 Some professions are regulated, so you may need a professional qualification, licence, chamber registration, or sector permit before offering that service.